Keyfactor/command-cert-manager-issuer/docsource/content.md

     - If you don't have any suitable Certificate Templates, refer to the [Command documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Configuring%20Template%20Options.htm?Highlight=Certificate%20Template) or reach out to your Keyfactor support representative to learn more.

-    The Certificate Template that you shoose must be configured to allow CSR Enrollment.
+    The Certificate Template that you choose must be configured to allow CSR Enrollment.

     You should make careful note of the allowed Key Types and Key Sizes on the Certificate Template.
 When creating cert-manager [Certificates](https://cert-manager.io/docs/usage/certificate/), you must make sure that the key `algorithm` and `size` are allowed by your Certificate Template in Command.